mgba-emu/gbatek/index.md

 area (SC0) of variable size 128x128..1024x1024 pixels (16x16..128x128 tiles)
 exists.
-When the screen is rotated/scaled (or scrolled?) so that the LCD viewport reaches outside of the background/screen area, then BG may be either displayed as transparent or wraparound (Bit 13 of BG#CNT).
+When the screen is rotated/scaled (or scrolled?) so that the LCD viewport reaches outside of the background/screen area, then BG may be either displayed as transparent or wraparound (Bit 13 of BGxCNT).